VincentLaisney/v_libBF/README.md

 V_gmp is under the [MIT-license](https://raw.githubusercontent.com/VincentLaisney/v_gmp/main/LICENSE).

 ### To do ###
-Porting of Float and Decimal part of LibBF
+Porting of Decimal part of LibBF